pySRURGS/pySRURGS/paper/paper.md

 # Summary
-Symbolic regression is a regression analysis where we search for the mathematical expression that best describes a the relationship between our independent variables and our output variable.
+Symbolic regression is a regression analysis where we search for the mathematical expression that best describes the relationship between our independent variables and our output variable.
 Typically, symbolic regression problems are solved using genetic programming[@Koza:1992], but the data demonstrating that genetic programming actually outperforms random search on